Generalizing Supervised Contrastive learning: A Projection Perspective: Conclusion

 \section{Conclusion}

-We introduced {ProjNCE}, a novel generalization of the InfoNCE loss that unifies {SupCon} and preserves a valid mutual‐information bound via an adjustment term for negative pairs.
-By incorporating flexible projection functions, we demonstrated task‐dependent enhancements beyond rigid centroids.
-Extensive experiments on both synthetic and real‐world datasets confirm that ProjNCE and its variants consistently outperform SupCon.
-Moreover, ProjNCE integrates seamlessly into SupCon‐based frameworks, establishing a more robust foundation for future supervised contrastive learning methods.
+We introduced {ProjNCE}, a generalization of InfoNCE that subsumes {SupCon} and preserves a valid mutual-information lower bound via an adjustment term on negative pairs.
+By allowing flexible projection functions, {ProjNCE} delivers task-dependent improvements over rigid centroid embeddings.
+Extensive experiments on real-world image and audio datasets show that {ProjNCE} consistently outperforms {SupCon}.
+Moreover, {ProjNCE} integrates seamlessly into {SupCon}-style frameworks, providing a stronger foundation for future supervised contrastive learning methods.

+A promising direction for future work is adapting {ProjNCE} to settings with auxiliary information beyond class labels.
+Thanks to its flexible projection design, {ProjNCE} can incorporate priors or side information by instantiating \(g_+\) and \(g_-\) to encode class taxonomies, semantic label embeddings, or cost-sensitive relations—thereby emphasizing structure that the data alone may underrepresent.